wolox-training/jedl-rails/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Clone this repository on your local machine in standard way

 ### Prerequisites